 Whatever daily calorie target you've set for the red Move ring, this badge will be awarded if you manage to double it.

-Clearly, unscrupulous badge hunters can pick this up easily by setting the Move goal very low, but you're only cheating yourself.
+Clearly, unscrupulous badge hunters can pick this up easily by setting the Move goal very low (open the Activity app on your watch and do a hard press, then tap 'Change Move Goal'), but you're only cheating yourself.
 Instead, why not go for a lovely long run?

 Move Goal 300%